gtgtcode/gtgtcode/README.md

 I'm a full stack web developer.
 Welcome to my GitHub profile!
 Here, you'll find some of my personal and professional projects that I've worked on.

 ## 🔭 Currently Working On
-I'm currently working on getting my Computer Science degree!
+I'm currently working on a simple web browser based on Next.js and Electron!

 ## 🌱 Learning
 I'm always learning new things!
-Right now, I'm learning about algorithms and learning how to use the Java programming language.
+Right now, I'm learning about how to use Electron to develop standalone desktop applications.

 ## 💬 Ask Me About
 * JavaScript